Safe grilling guidelines

 Research suggests that grilling may raise the risk of some cancers.
 Grilling can cause red meats, poultry, game and fish to produce compounds called heterocyclic amines (HCAs), which may cause cancer.
 Also, polycyclic aromatic hydrocarbons (PAHs) are formed when fat drips onto hot coals or stones and can deposit back onto food by smoke and flare-ups.

 The American Cancer Society states that eating moderate amounts of grilled foods does not pose a problem if they are not charred.
 To prevent charring, follow these tips:

 - Cook meats at lower temperatures by turning the gas down or waiting for charcoal to become low-burning embers

 - Raise the grilling surface from the heat source

 - Marinate; it can reduce the amount of HCAs by as much as 92 to 99%

 - Use lean meat and trim visible fat

-- Use tongs or a spatula to turn food and flip meat every minute
+- Use tongs or a spatula to turn food and flip meat often

 - Remove all charred portions before serving